 Overview of rules

-Pendo offers several types of segment rules to help you group users based on behavior and metadata.
-These include:
+Pendo offers several types of segment rules to help you group visitors and accounts based on behavior, metadata, and in-app interactions.
+These rules allow for precise targeting, analysis, and experimentation across guides and analytics.
+They include:

 Rule-specific operators